espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 Erase Flash
 ***********

-This function is used to select if the flash memory should be erased before uploading the sketch.
+This option selects the flash memory region to be erased before uploading the new sketch.

 * **Only Sketch** - Upload the sketch without erasing all flash contents. (default)
 * **All Flash Contents** - Erase all flash contents before uploading the sketch.